jamiejcole/zenith/README.md

 – Whilst I’m guessing that you’re using the same USB cable at the desk as you did to upload the firmware to the arduino, just in case you are not, try a different USB cable.
 I have had some funny issues which turned out to be an intermittently faulty cable
 Hope that helps!

+>> Element 2 CH340 Driver install
+> Any update on this?
+I have a win7 element 2 console and my arduino uno clone is not being recognised at all in diagnostics page.
+It's using the CH340 chipset, really struggling to get this to work.
+Is there any way i can install the drivers onto the console?

+Update on this, was able to install the correct drivers by:
+- loading into the console ECU,
+- spamming shift to open the sticky keys menu
+- clicking the hyperlink on the prompt to open control panel
+- open device manager from control panel
+- find the COM port for the Arduino
+- insert usb with extracted .zip folder for windows 7 CH340 drivers, downloaded from [this page](https://www.wch-ic.com/downloads/CH341SER_ZIP.html)
+- click update drivers
+- select update from local file
+- find extracted driver folder on USB
+- install drivers
+- exit out of all windows and launch EOS primary
+- COM4 port is now recognised and can talk to Arduino via OSC over USB

 ## Wiring
 Here was my 'circuit diagram' for the build.
 ![Circuit Diagram](https://raw.githubusercontent.com/jamiejcole/zenith/main/Images/Circuit%20Diagram.jpg)